Reposted from April 6, 2017.

 Fairbanks recalled the picture: “…I was advised the movie would be Chances, another Great War picture – this time with an English setting.
 A bittersweet romance about two brothers in love with the same woman, Chances recalled The Dawn Patrol.”
 (The Salad Days, 169)

-In my opinion, Chances is not as good as The Dawn Patrol but it is still worth a watch if just for the way in which it depicts the war and the toll it takes on soldiers.
+In my opinion, Chances is not on par with The Dawn Patrol but it is still worth a watch if just for the way in which it depicts the war and the toll it takes on soldiers.

 The Dawn Patrol and Chances are just two examples of the types of anti-war films that were being released during this period.
 The main characters in these films are portrayed as victims of an evil war.
 Instead of being heroic, larger-than-life figures, they are portrayed simply as human with emotions and flaws.
 They lose courage and are weakened by the demands of war and the loss of life all around them.
 They struggle psychologically with their job requirements and are torn between country and basic self-preservation.
 It’s a theme that ebbs and flows throughout film history and can almost always be directly correlated to whether or not the United States is fighting a war.
 In modern times of seemingly perpetual war, we see a fairly steady flow of larger-than-life heroes, as can be witnessed in the rise in superhero films over the last several years.
 The superheroes of today may not be so easy to define as simply good vs. evil and they may even contain anti-hero qualities.
 But they still fulfill a need for something greater and more powerful than ourselves.
 Just as the characters portrayed by Douglas Fairbanks, Jr., in the early 1930s resonated with former soldiers and Americans who had experienced loss from the war.